Uruk: Early Dynastic, Akkadian, Ur III, and Old Babylonian period

 Dynastic categorizations are described solely from the Sumerian King List, which is of problematic historical accuracy; the organization might be analogous to Manetho's.

 In 2009, two different copies of an inscription were put forth as evidence of a 19th-century BC ruler of Uruk named Naram-sin.

-Uruk continued as principality of Ur, Babylon, and later Achaemenid, Seleucid, and Parthian Empires.
+Uruk continued as a principality of Ur, Babylon, and later Achaemenid, Seleucid, and Parthian Empires.
 It enjoyed brief periods of independence during the Isin-Larsa period, under kings such as (possibly Ikūn-pî-Ištar, Sumu-binasa, Alila-hadum, and Naram-Sin), Sîn-kāšid, his son Sîn-irībam, his son Sîn-gāmil, Ilum-gāmil, brother of Sîn-gāmil, Etēia, AN-am_{3} (Dingiram), ÌR_{3}-ne-ne (Irdanene), who was defeated by Rīm-Sîn I of Larsa in his year 14 (c.
 1740 BC), Rîm-Anum and Nabi-ilīšu.

 It is known that during the time of Ilum-gāmil a temple was built for the god Iškur (Hadad) based on a clay cone inscription reading "For the god Iškur, lord, fearsome splendour of heaven and earth, his lord, for the life of Ilum-gāmil, king of Uruk, son of Sîn-irībam, Ubar-Adad, his servant, son of Apil-Kubi, built the Esaggianidu, ('House — whose closing is good'), the residence of his office of en, and thereby made it truly befitting his own li[fe]".